How do I even make an offer if I don't have a real estate agent create it for me?

 You have the option to use your own lawyer; however, it's essential to note that our system is deeply integrated to allow for maximum efficiency, cost-effectiveness, and comprehensiveness.
 If you choose to use your own lawyer, additional communication and legal work may be required, and we ultimately are selling our own legal services.
 If you choose to use your own lawyer we must increase the realty flat fee by $2,000.

 Neither must you get a mortgage through us.
 What we provide you is an intelligence network and a live updating rate sheet for all lenders in Ontario.
 On top of that we have some direct deals with banks, even those that do not work with mortgage brokers (as an example, CIBC and RBC won't work with brokers).
-We can help you secure the lowest rates.
-We even have special program where instead of the lowest rates you can have extra cashback, up to 6% extra, in exchange for the rate being higher.
+We can help you secure the lowest rates, get up to $50,000 in mortgage cashback and evaluate your mortgage strategy to optimise for reducing the total interest you will be paying.
+You can find out more here.

 How do I view homes?